 In 2015 I had a two hour layover in Iceland and found out Iceland Air and WOW will let you have a layover of up to seven days at no additional cost, so you can tour the island.
 With this in mind, I returned in 2016 with my buddy to drive around the island.
 It turns out I was able to go cheaper with a one-way ticket to and away from Iceland and that allowed me to stay for 10 days.
 We rented a car and drove all the way around the island during our tour.

 I feel confident saying that I will never find a country as beautiful as Iceland from a nature point of view and we saw over 125 different waterfalls.
 On top of that we walked in lava tubes, sat in hot springs, climbed glaciers, saw icebergs, watched puffins, and slept under a very short night during our 10 days.

 I feel like the itinerary we set out with was perfectly timed and showed us almost everything this phenomenal land had to show.
 I recommend you read and follow each blog if you are looking to visit and do not know where to begin.

-Soon you can get even more helpful hints by watching the travel video I am making for Iceland.
-In the meantime, you can read what all I did there in my blog posts below.
+On April 1st and 15th you can get even more helpful hints by watching the two travel videos I made for Iceland OR you can support my Patreon page and get a one month sneak peek.
+Also, you can read what all I did during my 10 days in Iceland in my blog posts below.